Strusivka

-Strusivka (Струсівка, Strusówka) former village in Ukraine, now - the street of the same name and part of the village of Shmankivtsi, Chortkiv Raion, Ternopil Oblast, Ukraine.
+Strusivka (Струсівка; Strusówka) is a former village in Ukraine, that is now a street of the same name in the village of Shmankivtsi, Chortkiv Raion, Ternopil Oblast, Ukraine.

 Toponymy

 The name has an anthroponymic origin, i.e. the name originated from a personal name.
 It is possible that Strus was a representative of the branch of the Polish nobility Strus.

 History

 Emerged in the early XVIII century.

 Religion

 In the village there was a wooden church of John the Baptist (wooden, lost).